mpi2/impc-consensus-score-paper/README.md

 # A consensus score to combine inferences from multiple centres
-A repository to hold the data and results of the paper "A consensus score to combine inferences from multiple centres"
+A repository to hold the data, code and results of the paper "A consensus score to combine inferences from multiple centres"

 BiorXiv: https://www.biorxiv.org/content/10.1101/2022.11.10.515944v2